jessejones/simple-framework/README.md

 Typography
 ----------------

 A set of base styles are used to create a strong typographical hierarchy.
-The typographical hierarchy is defined by specifying a percentage-based font-size for <h1> through <h6>.
+The typographical hierarchy is defined by specifying a percentage-based font-size for "<h1>" through "<h6>".

 Media Queries
 ----------------

 Simple uses a set of media queries at 960px, 767px, & 480px.
 To change the size of your content adjust the .container values using the max-width CSS property.
-It's best to use percentages at each of the sizes so the grid stays fluid
+It's best to use percentages at each of the sizes so the grid stays fluid.